APLMOOC/APLMOOC/docs/course/ch5/part3.md

 7 10 6
 ```

 It is visualized in 3-dimensional space as follows.
 Click and drag on the 3D view to orbit the array, use the scroll wheel to zoom in and out.
+Move your mouse over a ball to see it highlighted.

 <div style="aspect-ratio: 1 / 1; width: 100%;">
     <iframe  src="\js\demos\rank_intro.html" frameborder="0" allowfullscreen style="top:0;left:0;width:100%;height:100%;"></iframe>